IBM/containers/README.md

 called "guestbook", which can be found [here](https://github.com/IBM/guestbook).
 This is done to show how an application may change over time as it leverages all of the features available in Cloud Native environments.

+If you find a bug in any of these exercises please feel free to open an Issue or Pull Request agaist the specific repository.

+If you are interested in contributing to this education effort, please open an issue with your idea.
+For more information about the general structure of these repositories please see the [structure](structure.md) file.